 +# QDET however is not limited to defects, it can be used for other systems where a strongly

 +# correlated subsystem is embedded in a weakly correlated environment.
-QDET is able to surpass the
+Additionally, QDET is able to

-+# problem of correction of double counting of interactions within the active space faced by some
++# correct the interaction double counting issue within the active space faced by a variety of

-+# other embedding theories such as DFT+DMFT.
-Green's function based formulation of QDET ensures
++# other embedding theories.
+The Green's function based formulation of QDET ensures

 +# exact removal of double counting corrections at GW level of theory, thus removing the

 +# approximation present in the initial DFT based formulation.
-This formulation also helps capture
+This formulation also helps to capture

 +# the response properties and provides access to excited state properties.
 Another major advantage